 Discuss whether and how the capability can be shared between SSBs and CSI-RS resources.

-Issue 1-4-2: number of CSI-RS resource/beams to be monitored for FR2 intra-f layer
+Issue 1-4-2: CSI-RS resource/beams to be monitored for FR2 intra-f layer

 Proposals

 Option 1: For an FR2 band, UE measures CSI-RS from neighbour cells on one single intra-frequency layer.
+(Huawei)

-Option 2: For intra-frequency measurements on FR2, the UE shall also be capable of at least 2 SSBs and 2 CSI-RS resources on serving cell for each of the other serving carrier(s) in the same band.
+Option 2: For intra-frequency measurements on FR2, the UE shall also be capable of at least 2 SSBs and 2 CSI-RS resources on serving cell for each of the other serving carrier(s) in the same band.(Nokia, OPPO)

 Recommended WF